The LSA Staff

 Charlotte Haberaecker is the President and CEO of Lutheran Services in America (LSA), a network of more than 300 Lutheran health and human services organizations across the country that serve 1 in 50 Americans each year.
 LSA is ranked #25 on the Philanthropy 400 and provides over $21 billion in services annually.
 LSA members serve a broad range of people from children and youth to veterans and people with disabilities and the elderly.

+In 2015, Charlotte was named to The NonProfit Times Magazine's "Power & Influence Top 50" listing that recognizes 50 of the nonprofit sector's leaders for innovation, influence on the sector and for developing organizational models that can be replicated.
 Prior to joining LSA in 2012, Charlotte was the #2 Executive at Global Impact, a $110 million non-profit organization that provides funding for critical humanitarian needs at home and around the world where she led two of the world's largest fundraising campaigns raising over $80 million a year.
 Previously, she held senior leadership positions at Price Waterhouse where she helped strengthen organizations providing children and family services and health care and Fannie Mae where she led an industry transformation initiative.

 Director of Member Engagement